commitsto/commits.to/README.md

    tomorrow" and figuring out the time.
 We could also just take the last occurrence of "by" and parse everything after it as the deadline.

+For the MVP we definitely just want to use the slugs as given.
+At most we can apply a `humanize()` function to them when displaying the promise on the page that could, for example, replace underscores with spaces.
+Or try to be smart and turn "do-the-thing" into "do the thing" but also display the slug "do_things_1-3" as "do things 1-3" and not "do things 1 3".
+It's a can of worms so for the MVP we should pick something very simple and only do it in the display logic.

 ## For Later: Calendar as UI

-Maybe it's not too much friction to just manually add entries to your calendar as the primary interface for adding promises.
+This is totally at odds with the current design but before we had the URLs-as-UI idea we thought you'd create promises by creating calendar entries and use the calendar API to automatically capture those.

-There are various ways to do that with very low friction already.
+There are various ways to do add calendar entries with very low friction already.
-But then that needs to automatically trigger promises.to to capture each calendar entry.
+Then that needs to automatically trigger promises.to to capture each calendar entry.
 (I'm doing that now with IFTTT to send promises to Beeminder.)

 And maybe it's fine for *every* calendar entry to get automatically added.